Iain Robertson: Career

 In 2012, Robertson starred with Simon Callow and Harry Enfield in the feature-length film Acts of Godfrey, a British comedy written entirely in verse.

 Robertson appeared as Spanky in a revival of John Byrne's Slab Boys trilogy, and as Romeo in Romeo and Juliet at the Citizens' Theatre.
-In 2009 he performed at the Lyceum Theatre in Edinburgh, in a theatre adaptation of James Hogg's "Confessions of a Justified Sinner".
+In 2009, he performed at the Lyceum Theatre in Edinburgh, in a theatre adaptation of James Hogg's "Confessions of a Justified Sinner".

 During the 2010 Edinburgh Fringe Festival, Robertson performed in D.C.
 Jackson's My Romantic History at the Traverse Theatre.

 Robertson also starred in a one-man show Angels by Ronan O'Donnell at the "Play, a Pie and a Pint" event in Glasgow.
-One critic described Robertson as giving 'the performance of a lifetime'.
+This performance received acclaim from critics, noting his exceptional performance.

-In 2011 he appeared in a revival of The Hard Man, a play about the infamous Scottish criminal Jimmy Boyle.
+In 2011, Robertson appeared in a revival of The Hard Man, a play about the Scottish criminal Jimmy Boyle.

 Robertson starred with Dawn Steele on Sea of Souls, they had previously appeared together in The Slab Boys.
 He worked with co-star Bill Paterson on the feature film The Match.

-Since 2017, he has played the role of Stevie O'Hara in River City, replacing Cas Harkins, who had played the role from 2003 to 2005.
+From 2017 until 2024, Robertson played the role of Stevie O'Hara in River City, replacing Cas Harkins, who had played the role from 2003 to 2005.

 Personal life

-Robertson divorced his wife, Judith Milne in 2009, after three years of marriage.
+Robertson and his wife Judith Milne divorced in 2009, after three years of marriage.

 In 2006, Robertson was accused of assaulting a photographer in Stirling, but was acquitted of the charge.

+In 2025, Robertson was charged with rape and other offences against a series of women with a trial date set for June 2026.